A Weekend in the Outback by Private Plane From Sydney

 In this reimagined era of travel, there is no better way to embrace new-found freedoms than by taking to the skies by private plane.
 On a weekend like no other, we take in views of the Marree Man and Kati Thanda-Lake Eyre, bypassing boundaries with our fellow guests and carefully considered crew.

-Our private ATR72-500 plane proves ideal for outback sightseeing.
+Our private Economy Class ATR72-500 plane proves ideal for outback sightseeing.
 Normally seating 70, only 48 Captain's Choice guests will fly between far-flung destinations, taking advantage of direct routes not offered on commercial airline schedules.

 Marree Man and Lake Eyre Flyovers

 We fly over the mysterious Marree Man, viewed best from the air, and the vast beauty of Kati Thanda-Lake Eyre.
 Nature will dictate whether the latter will be in flood, though the views of Australia’s largest river basin impress regardless.

 Photos: Grant Hunt Photography & South Australian Tourism Commission